Rionzagal/BioSig-evaluation/README.md

 ![Issues](https://img.shields.io/github/issues/Rionzagal/MedSig)
 ![License](https://img.shields.io/github/license/Rionzagal/MedSig)

-# BioSig package for biological signals processing and simulation
+# MedSig package for biological signals processing and simulation
 This module focuses on the simulation and specific processing of biological signals, such as EMG, EEG, and others.

 ## EEG module